 So my problem was that I misunderstook the cross border fee.
 What I didn’t know is that the cross border fee is separate from the 3.9% + $0.30 fee, or 3.4% + $0.30 fee, or whatever it is PayPal is charging.

 So, just to clear things up, PayPal applied three fees to the payment: a variable base fee of 3.4%, a fixed base fee of $0.30 and a 1% cross border fee.
 And I had to contact them to find this out.
 PayPal claims its fees are transparent but in fact it’s entirely the opposite.

-Actually, I am angry.
 It pisses me off that PayPal even charges a fee at all.
-My bank never charges me a fee when I receive money.
+My bank never charges me a fee when someone sends me money.
 So why does PayPal charge me?